-Assessments collected since inception of $413,101 have leveraged nearly five times that amount, or $1,815,880, in direct financial investment in district improvements.
-In addition, the BID has facilitated $43,353,330 in development, leveraging tax collections by a factor of 75.
-Details of these investments are available here, and they include the West End Lofts, mixed-use Mile High Vista project including a new branch library, commercial and residential buildings.
-Direct investment in district improvements include the GreenFAX and R-O-W improvements being undertaken by the BID, City of Denver and Xcel.
+Assessments collected since inception of $1,309,167 have leveraged nearly seven times that amount, or $9,134,820 in direct financial investment in district improvements.
+In addition, the BID has facilitated at least $71,947,390 in development, leveraging tax collections by a factor of 55.
+Details of these investments are available in this chart of historic leveraging 2018; they include the the Corky Gonzales Library, West End Lofts, mixed-use Mile High Vista project, and a host of commercial and residential buildings.
+Direct investment in district improvements include Over the Colfax Clover, West Colfax Connects, Colfax Green, GreenFAX and R-O-W improvements being undertaken by WCBID,the City of Denver of Denver and Xcel.

-In this market, accessing financing has become a challenge for even the most deserving of borrowers.
-The BID can guide your business to access the best possible financing to suit your needs.
+Accessing financing has become a challenge for even the most deserving of borrowers.
+WCBID can guide your business to access the best possible financing to suit your needs.
 Here are a couple of the many options, you might want to explore: